mattzeunert/mattzeunert.github.io/_posts/2017-01-30-lazy-javascript-parsing-in-v8.md

 Before JavaScript can be run it needs to be translated into machine code.
 That's what V8 does.

-First, the code is converted to a list of tokens, then the tokens are converted into a syntax tree, and then the machine code is generated from the sytnax tree.
+First, the code is converted to a list of tokens, then the tokens are converted into a syntax tree, and then machine code is generated from the sytnax tree.

 Parsing is the second step – converting the tokens to an abstract syntax tree (AST).
 Here's some example source code with the corresponding AST: